Gorch Fock (1933)

-After World War II she was taken as war reparations by the Soviet Union and renamed Tovarishch.

-In the 1990s she spent a short period under the Ukrainian flag and a prolonged stay in British ports due to lack of funds for necessary repairs.
+Scuttled at the end of World War II, she was salvaged in 1947 and taken as war reparations by the Soviet Union, renamed Tovarishch, and serving for decades.
+In the late 1980s, Poland built a series of modern tall ships that since 1991 are in the services of Russia and Ukraine.
+Until 1993 the old ship spent a short period under the Ukrainian flag, followed by a prolonged stay in British ports due to lack of funds for necessary repairs.

-After being acquired by sponsors, she sailed to her original home port of Stralsund where her original name of Gorch Fock was restored on 29 November 2003.
+After being acquired by German sponsors, she sailed to her original home port of Stralsund where her original name of Gorch Fock was restored on 29 November 2003.
 She now serves as a museum ship, and extensive repairs were carried out in 2008.